M1 Pies: Level Up Your Dividend Strategy and Optimize Your Portfolio Like a Pro (2024)

 What Are M1 Pies

-M1 Finance pies allow you to maintain your portfolio’s asset allocation in pie form.
-You simply add slices to your investment pie and define its size (as a percentage), allowing for easy management.
+M1 Finance pies allow you to maintain your portfolio's asset allocation in pie form.
+You simply add slices to your investment pie and define how large (as a percentage) it should be, allowing for easy management.

 Plus, you can see a visual representation of your pie, and slices shrink and grow based on whether you are underweight or overweight against your target allocation.